tryton/trytond/doc/ref/models/fields.rst

     on_change_<field name>()

-This method must return a dictionary with the values of fields to be updated.
+This method must change the value of the fields to be updated.

 .. note::